-Landry: Our endowment is seriously lagging behind that of our competition.
-Our faculty is exceptional, our student body is sharp, but if we want to compete with, and consistently best, schools like Washington University at St. Louis, Vanderbilt, or Duke-all of which have endowments of over \$200 million-we must have more financial resources at our disposal.
+Landry: We are woefully behind where we need to be to be competitive.
+Our faculty is exceptional, our student body is sharp, but if we want to compete with schools like Washington University at St. Louis, Vanderbilt, or Duke-all of which have endowments of over \$200 million-we have more financial resources at our disposal.